BojanKogoj/Cascades-OAuth2/README.md

 # About
 This is an example of OAuth2 implementation.
 Not all features are implemented

-# Supporeted APIs (you can add your own if you like)
+# Supporeted APIs
 - Imgur.com
 - WordPress.com
 - Rdio.com

+You can add others if you want.
+If you do, please do a pull request, and I will add it

 # Saved information